 American pianist Chris Reynolds has made a name for himself as both a soloist and a collaborator.
 His performances have been hailed by Opera News as “exquisite,” and played with “jaw-dropping virtuosity.”
 He is currently a C.V.
-Starr Doctoral Fellow at The Juilliard School where he studies with Brian Zeger, Lydia Brown, Jonathan Feldman, JJ Penna, and Cameron Stowe.
-This season you can see him perform the complete run of Intimate Apparel, a new opera by Ricky Ian Gordon and Lynn Nottage running from February 27th-May 3rd at the Lincoln Center Theater.
+Starr Doctoral Fellow at The Juilliard School as well as entering his first year at the Lyric Opera of Chicago as ensemble pianist for the Ryan Opera Center.
+He recently completed the run of Intimate Apparel, a new opera by Ricky Ian Gordon and Lynn Nottage at the Lincoln Center Theater.

 Recent performances include those at Bayreuth, Carnegie Hall, and Tanglewood as well as collaborations with WQXR, the Kyoto Summer Music Festival, and National Sawdust.
 He is a three-time winner of the Juilliard Vocal Arts Honors Recital Auditions, which has led to recitals in Alice Tully Hall with soprano Felicia Moore, mezzo-soprano Natalia Kutateladze, and mezzo-soprano Samantha Hankey.
 He has been a fellow at both SongFest and the Aspen Music Festival and School, and has worked at the Metropolitan Opera and Lincoln Center Theater as an opera coach/répétiteur.
 He has given a series of lecture-performances at Columbia University (on Schubert’s Winterreise) and Union College in Schenectady (on Liszt’s Piano Sonata and thematic transformation).